In past years, rising rates have caused some savers to avoid CDs. Back then, people didn’t want to be stuck in them while rates skyrocketed.

-15. Consider the indexed, or structured, CD
+15. Consider the indexed (structured) CD

 For example, if it’s linked to the S&P 500, and that index returns 10 percent over the year, a structured CD may yield three-quarters of that.
 However, it varies among products.
-That is one of the criticisms of structured CDs: They can be more complex compared with a conventional CD.
-But the potential for greater returns pulls in savers.
+That is one of the criticisms of structured CDs: They can be more complex compared to a conventional CD.
+But the potential for greater returns pulls in some savers.

 16. Look at bump-up CDs